IN THIS BLOG:

 Condos and Townhomes

-- Neighbors.
-With condos and townhomes comes neighbors which is good for investors.
+- Neighbors are close by and keeping an eye on things!
 Having neighbors in close proximity cuts down on the potential for marijuana grow facilities and other drug-related offenses more commonly found in single-family homes.

 - Homeowners’ Associations (HOAs) can present challenges for owners of rental properties.
-Not uncommon, HOAs can vote in special assessments to improve the community in some way.
-While sometimes these improvements don’t significantly increase HOA dues, some can skyrocket costing the owners thousands of dollars.
-This is something to be mindful of when investing in a community with an HOA.
+HOAs can vote in special assessments to improve the community in some way, increasing HOA dues.
+These dues are often unexpected and can be tough to plan for.

 - HOA boards can present other challenges, as they can be difficult to deal with.
-The homeowners in a condo or townhome residence don’t necessarily take kindly to investors who rent units in their community.
+The HOA board members don't often want a lot of investors to be renting units in their community.

 - Long-term appreciation.
 Historically, single-family homes appreciate faster than condos townhomes.